 Say Yay for Mickey Beignets

 You can find Mickey-shaped beignets at Mint Julep Bar in New Orleans Square.
 These sweet fried fritters are dusted with powdered sugar (our favorite choice), but you can sometimes order them dusted with seasonal toppings for holidays or for promotions.
 Shimmering gold lemon sugar ones were available during a Pirates of the Caribbean promotion.
 We highly recommend getting a Mint Julep to rinse them down.
-While water is our go-to hydration while in the parks, that Mint Julep is very refreshing with a hint of lime and mint.
+While water is our go-to hydration while in the parks, Mint Julep is very refreshing with a hint of lime and mint.
 This non-alcoholic drink goes down very easily, i.e., quickly.
 You’ll wish you had a second one.
 Pro tip: Get the tadpoles their own so they don’t drink yours!

 The Café Orleans restaurant also has Mickey beignets on its dessert menu.
 They come with vanilla bean crème and fruit coulis for dipping.
 You don’t have to be in the park to enjoy beignets.
 In Downtown Disney, you can score a bag of square beignets to go from Jazz Kitchen Express.